bahodge/tomb-of-annihilation/sessions/Session 38.md

 [[Merrick Ravenshade]] goes to organize the store room and sees giant constrictor snake.
 It is named [[Azi Mas]].
 She was asked about anything about the slaves. [[Finthaza]] is probably planning a coup.
 We should be sure to not hurt [[Azi Mas]].

 [[Cyan]] heads to the poison distillery.
 He advertises his skills and is told to put them back.
+He learns more about the poisons about.

+[[Indy]] heads tot he showers and overhears a [[Yuan-ti]] talking about a black opal crown.
+She says that she thinks that is how they can summon [[Dendar]] and that they are losing faith in [[Raj'nisi]].